syncfusion-content/windowsforms-docs/WindowsForms/SfListView/HeaderFooter.md

 {% endhighlight %}
 {% endtabs %}
 ## Show text in header and footer
 SfListView allows to customize the header and footer items text by using the [DrawItem](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~DrawItem_EV.html) event.
-A text can be set to an item by usingthe Text property.
+A text can be set to an item by using the Text property.
 {% tabs %}
 {% highlight c# %}
 this.sfListView1.DrawItem += sfListView1_DrawItem;